-In addition to the previous article “J” stamped German passports and their stories, A fellow collector made a comprehensive summary on the applicable decree and the use of jewish names.
-The picture at the end of the article is also from a fellow collector and shows a official document from Oct.
+A fellow collector made a comprehensive summary of the applicable decree and the use of Jewish names.
+The picture at the end of the article is also from a fellow collector and shows an official document from Oct.
 1939 confirming that mentioned lady has additionally attached the middle name “SARA” to her current first and family name.
-I believe this is a extraordinary document and I never saw such one before.
+I believe this is an extraordinary document and I never saw such one before.

 1) Middle Names

 On 17.08.1938 a decree was issued forcing Jews to adopt the middle name “Israel” for men and “Sara” for women.
 It applied to German and stateless Jews, not to foreigners.
 The decree was put into force on 01 January 1939.
 Jews who already had a name contained in a list published on 18.08.1938 did not need to additionally add “Israel” or “Sara” to their names.
 The list is below (at the end of this article).
 Newly born Jews could only carry a name mentioned on the list.
 Jews had to report within one month their new names to the authorities where they were born or married and where they lived.
 German Jews living abroad hat to report to the nearest consulate.
 Penalties for non-compliance were prison between 1 and 6 months.
 This decree was NOT applicable to Austria.